-Our Board will have the authority to amend or terminate the 2010 Plan.
-However, no amendment or termination of the plan will adversely affect any rights under awards already granted to a participant unless agreed to by the affected participant.
-We will obtain stockholder approval of any amendment to the 2010 Plan as required by applicable law.
+Our Board will continue to have the authority to amend or terminate the Amended 2010 Plan.
+However, no amendment, including the one put forth in this Proposal 2, or termination of the plan will adversely affect any rights under awards already granted to a participant unless agreed to by the affected participant.
+We will obtain stockholder approval of any amendment to the Amended 2010 Plan as required by applicable law.